 Draw a loan to pay off credit card balances

-If your credit card balance is too high to clear with a single payment, consider drawing a personal or business loan to repay the debt.
+If the unpaid balance on your credit card is too high to clear with a single payment, consider drawing a personal or business loan to repay the debt.
 Note that lenders will consider existing debt before granting you a loan.

 Online lenders typically allow you to borrow money to repay credit card debt.
 Crowdfunded debt is also a good option when you're looking to reduce your credit card interest payments.